FREE TOOL

 App Store localization checklist by market

 Going into a new country?
-See which markets actually need native-language metadata, exactly which fields to localize, and the real App Store & Google Play length limits for each.
-No signup.
+See which markets need native-language metadata, exactly which fields to localize, and the real App Store & Google Play length limits for each.
+You don't need an account.

 Pick a market